hashicorp/vault/website/source/api/system/generate-root.html.md

 - `pgp_key` `(string: <optional>)` – Specifies a base64-encoded PGP public key.
   The raw bytes of the token will be encrypted with this value before being returned to the final unseal key provider.
-- `otp` `(string: <optional>)` – Specifies a base64-encoded 16-byte
-  value when the OTP length is 16 (under 0.11.2) or a base62 string on version 0.11.2 and up, with length of otp_length.
-  The raw bytes of the token will be XOR'd with this value before being returned to the final unseal key provider, encoded as base64.

 ### Sample Request